 After the memo has been drafted, we synthesize the 30+ page analysis into a short evaluation scorecard.
 The goal of the synthesis process is to quantify and summarize the memo so that we can compare the company with others in the industry, track company progress over time, and ultimately look back on successes and failures to define attribution.

-From our over 50 years of collective investing and operational experience, we have found 33 indicators of success which we have grouped into seven criteria.
+From our over 50 years of collective investing and operational experience, we have found 33 indicators of success - for identifying space technology companies to invest in - which we have grouped into seven criteria.
 These categories and their resulting weights are:

 - Team - 30%

 - Product/Service - 12%

 - Business Model - 9%

 - Financials - 9%

 Each company receives a score from 1-5 for each indicator, depending on the extent to which the company exhibits the definition associated with each step in the scale.
 This last point is critical and represents our team’s experience turned into concrete definitions that underpin the scoring of each unique indicator.
 Take the factor “Team,” for example.
 We have 10 indicators of success comprising the overall “Team” score.
 Two of these are below, along with the scoring guidelines for the indicator: